zwaldowski/AZCoreRecord/README.md

 2. Add *CoreData+MagicalRecord.h* file to your `.pch` file or your `AppDelegate` file.
 3. Start writing code!
 There is no step 3!

-# ARC Support

-MagicalRecord will not directly support ARC at this time.
-However, MagicalRecord will work with ARC enabled, by adding the *-fno-objc-arc* flag to the following files:

-* *NSManagedObjectContext+MagicalRecord.m*
-* *NSManagedObject+MagicalDataImport.m*
-* *MagicalRecordHelpers.m*

 # Usage

 ## Setting up the Core Data Stack

 To get started, first, import the header file *CoreData+MagicalRecord.h* in your project’s `.pch` file.
 This will allow a global include of all the required headers.
 If you don’t want auto migration, an in-memory store, or a special name for your stack, simply start working!
-Otherwise, somewhere in your app delegate, in either the `-applicationDidFinishLaunching:withOptions:` method, or `-awakeFromNib`, use **one** of the following setup calls with the MagicalRecordHelpers class:
+Otherwise, somewhere in your app delegate, in either the `-applicationDidFinishLaunching:withOptions:` method, or `-awakeFromNib`, use **one** of the following setup calls with the MagicalRecord metaclass:

 	+ (void) setupAutoMigratingDefaultCoreDataStack;
 	+ (void) setupCoreDataStackWithInMemoryStore;